- What is Non-Hodgkin Lymphoma?

-Doctors are able to diagnose lymphomas based on how they look under a microscope, the chromosome features of the lymphoma cells, and the presence of certain chemicals on the surface of the cells.
+Doctors are able to diagnose lymphomas based 3 factors: (1) how they look under a microscope, (2) genetic changes in lymphoma cells, and (3) the presence of certain markers on the surface of the cells.
 In order to make an accurate diagnosis, your doctor will perform a physical exam, and may order blood tests, biopsies, and imaging tests to confirm the exact type and stage of your disease.
 Sometimes, non-Hodgkin lymphomas may be difficult to diagnose.
 Consult with your doctor to ensure that accurate testing is completed to receive the right treatment for you.

 In order to diagnose NHL, your doctor will order several tests, including a physical exam, blood tests, biopsies, and imaging tests to confirm the exact type and stage of your disease.
 This will help the doctor determine the best treatment options for you.
 Two kinds of biopsies are used to diagnose NHL:

-- Bone Marrow Biopsy - The doctor will insert a needle into your hipbone to check to see if lymphoma cells have travelled and are present in your bone marrow.
+- Bone Marrow Biopsy - The doctor will insert a needle into your hipbone to check to see if lymphoma cells have traveled and are present in your bone marrow.

 If a biopsy confirms an NHL diagnosis, your doctor may recommend additional tests to find out how far the disease has spread.
 These other tests could include a chest x-ray, CT scan, MRI, PET scan, or blood tests.
 NHL can be difficult to diagnose and may require multiple tests.

 Your doctor will recommend treatment options based on the stage of your NHL, your overall health and your treatment preferences.
 In all cases, treatment should be individualized for you.

 If your disease is diagnosed early, categorized as an indolent (slow growing), and you have no symptoms, your doctor may recommend a watch and wait approach.
 This means your doctor may not recommend any treatment at the time of diagnosis.